vestrel00/contacts-android/howto/howto-query-contacts-advanced.md

 ## Custom data support

 The `Query` API supports custom data.
-For more info, read [How do I use query APIs with custom data?](/howto/howto-query-custom-data.md)
+For more info, read [How do I use query APIs to get custom data?](/howto/howto-query-custom-data.md)

 ## Using the `where` function to specify matching criteria